 A virtual career fair is another tool in a job seeker’s job search toolkit.
 Over the past couple of years, virtual career fairs have gained prominence.
 Although as the name says, these career fairs are held from a computer – you should treat them as if you are attending a traditional career fair.
-Here are some mistakes that job seekers frequently make when attending virtual career fairs.
+Here are some online career fair tips that help job seekers to avoid certain mistakes while attending virtual career fairs.

 1. Not preparing:

-2. Attending the virtual career fair in your pajamas:
+2. Attending the virtual career fair in your pyjamas: